chipweinberger/flutter_blue_plus/README.md

 ## Foreward

-For the majority of BLE apps, I highly recommend QuickBlue (https://pub.dev/packages/quick_blue) in favor of FlutterBlue.
+For simple BLE apps, I highly recommend QuickBlue (https://pub.dev/packages/quick_blue) in favor of FlutterBlue.
 It has a simpler API, a much smaller codebase, is less buggy, and supports iOS, MacOS, Android, Windows, and partial Linux support.

 ## Introduction